Native American Extermination Order

 • In October 1849, Isaac Higbee reported "Last week they shot at James Ivie while passing near their camp" and added Higbee previously told "two of the indians that we were mad at them because they shot at our men and stole our corn."

-While noting the Indians would later inform them they wanted to live in peace, Higbee continued:
+While noting the Native Americans would later inform them they wanted to live in peace, Higbee continued:

 They continue to steal our corn and are saucy and some of them say that we are affraid of them and that they intend to kill the men and take the women themselves &c.